sstover25/Horiseon-accessibility-challenge/README.md

 ## Description

 Client (Horiseon) reached out to request functional improvements for their website.
 This website required the addition of accessibility features to meet standards/requirements.
-There were also functional errors, needed aesthetic improvements, and repetitious code.
+There were also functional errors, needed aesthetic improvements, repetitious code, and disorganized code.
 Actions were taken to:
 * resolve errors (navigation links are functioning correctly)
 * fix aesthetics (title updated)
 * remove repetitious code (CSS code altered to remove repetition for content and benefits sections as well as for font color throughout website)
+* reorganized code (reorganized HTML and CSS code so that it follows a logical flow structor)
 * add alternative text to images on the website

 ## User Story